Jack-vexel-ws/pylibssp/README.md

 # Usage

-If you did not want to build from source code, you can install 'libssp' by pip directly.
+If you did not want to build from source code, you can install `libssp` by pip directly.

 Open a command prompt in windows and run
 ```shell
 pip install libssp
 ```
-In your python code, import 'libssp' and create your 'SspClient' instance.
+In your python code, import `libssp` and create your `SspClient` instance.

-'SspClient' Python API is similar to 'libssp' c++ library, please refer to [SspClient API](./docs/api.md) documents in 'pylibssp/docs' folder for more details.
+`SspClient` Python API is similar to `libssp` c++ library, please refer to [SspClient API](./docs/api.md) documents in 'pylibssp/docs' folder for more details.

 Here is a code example: